djthegr8/TradeMemer/README.md

 #### 4. !ping
 This simply gives the bot's ping.
 ### Credits and Links
 The bot is made by DJ001#0915, and was tested and played around with in the server [Dank Memer Casino and Giveaways](https://discord.me/dmcg)
+### License
+We are licensed with Attribution-NonCommercial 3.0 United States, which simply means ~
+#### You are free to -
+1. **Share** - copy and redistribute the material in any medium or format
+2. **Adapt** — remix, transform, and build upon the material
+#### Under the following terms -
+1. **Attribute** - You must give appropriate credit, provide a link to the license, and indicate if changes were made.
+You may do so in any reasonable manner, but not in any way that suggests the licensor endorses you or your use.
+2. **Non-Commercial** - You must not use the material for commercial purposes.